Erics-Lab/Question-bank/README.md

 Please note that I'm not a professional in computer science or programming.
 I'm glad that my resources can help you, but if there's an error that both you and I overlooked, don't blame me for that.

 # Where the questions come from?
 I'm seldom on LeetCode, and the questions I answered may not be coming from there.
-Rather, I would describe myself as a scavenger wandering in different mini-blogs or books for questions, questions of which may be originated from LeetCode though.
+Rather, I would describe myself as a scavenger wandering in different mini-blogs or books for interesting questions, questions of which may be originated from LeetCode (and other similiar websites).